icpc-ufrn/competitive_programming/ideas/segtree.md

 We want the area of the union of rectangles.
 We can do this with line sweep + segtree, traversing the X axis (left to right).
 Note that we can decompose every y-aligned edge into several intervals (consecutive endpoints considering all endpoints).
 Our segtree leaves are such intervals.
-These will have weights just as handling a **histogram on a weighted array**.
+These will have weights just as handling a [histogram on a weighted array](#histogram_weighted_array).
 While traversing the X axis, we want to count how many times each interval occured and use these interval sizes in our area calculation.
 Even if a interval is counted multiple times, it only contributes once to our area.
 Every time we process an event in out line sweep (addition or removal of a y-aligned edge i.e. contiguous interval in our segtree), we can query the whole segtree and increment the answer.